jk0609/javascript_calculator/README.md

 #### By Jonathon Kang

 ## Description
 Javascript calculator with front end display.
 All displayed buttons are functional and work as a real calculator would.
+Inputted values are stored as strings until time of calculation, when they are converted into numbers and displayed on the front-end.

 ## Setup/Installation Requirements